LilArv/ML_Final_Project/README.md

 ### The Model:

 The classifier we chose for this project is a Convolutional Nerual Net (CNN).
 These tend to perform well in image-recognition tasks and we were able to achieve very close to 90% testing accuracy without doing a whole lot of pre-processing.
-Our CNN has 3 convolutional layers and uses a kernel size of 3 in each layer, followed by two linear layers, then the output layer which uses the softmax activation function.
+Our CNN has 3 convolutional layers which each use a kernel size of 3 in each layer.
+There are ReLu activations and 2D max pooling layers between each convolutional layer.
+Next are two linear layers, then the output layer which uses the softmax activation function.
 We chose Cross-Entropy loss to be the loss function.

-After transforming the provdied data to be grayscale, encoding outputs to be integers 1-9, and partitioning into training and validation sets, we trained our model for 1000 epochs using a batch size of 128 and an initial learning rate of 0.001.
+After transforming the provdied data to be grayscale, encoding outputs to be integers, and partitioning into training and validation sets, we trained our model for 1000 epochs using a batch size of 128 and an initial learning rate of 0.001.
 The pre-trained model we load in the TestFunction is called CNN_23 and was trained in this fashion.

 ### The Pipeline:

-In our pipeline (the code file is called *ASL_Classifier.ipynb*), we first import the required libraries, then define the CNN class for the CNN described above, and then we define the following functions:
+In our pipeline (the code file is called **ASL_Classifier.ipynb**), we first import the required libraries, then define the CNN class for the CNN described above, and then we define the following functions:

 ##### PreProcess(data, labels):